ishme-al/c-to-ocaml/README.md

 ```

 Feel free to look at the test1.c, test2.c, testout1, and testout2 to verify this.

+# issues
+if the file does not end in `.c` it fails

 # todo
 - [x] c file to AST